Why you can trust EcoWatch

 Solar Equipment Size

 When it comes to estimating the price of a solar energy system in Philadelphia, one of the most important factors is the size of the system you need.
-Solar systems are sized by kilowatts (kW) and are mainly based on your home's energy consumption, which you can figure out by looking at past power bills.
-Your total cost can increase by around $2,550 for each additional kilowatt you need.
+Solar systems are sized by kilowatts (kW) and are largely based on your home's energy consumption, which you can determine by looking at past power bills.
+Your total cost can increase by about $2,550 for each additional kilowatt you need.
 The solar equipment you choose can increase or decrease your cost by thousands or even tens of thousands of dollars.
-If you get the most efficient solar panel brands, you'll end up paying more upfront than if you opted for the most affordable panels.
-However, higher efficiency could save you more over time on your electric bills.
-Additionally, extra products, like solar batteries, can bring your total well above the Philadelphia average.
+If you opt for the most efficient solar panel brands, you'll end up paying more upfront than if you opted for the most affordable panels.
+On the other hand, higher efficiency could save you more in the long run on your electric bills.
+In addition, extra products, like solar batteries, can bump up your total well above the Philadelphia average.

 Solar Financing Terms